pernomian/bashlib/README.md

    Bash is a powerful shell and has many built-in functions.
 But depending on the case, they are not enough.
    The "bashlib was created after a need for date, time and number operations, mainly conversions, file retrieval and sending, simple server checks, results formatting and validations."

+## Usage
+   In order to use "bashlib" from your script you have to source "bashlib.bash", by using "." or "source" builtin bash function, providing the right relative or absolute path.
+   When you source "bashlib.bash" it provides you two functions: "load" and "unload".
+   "load" allows you to use a specific function, for example, if you need "normalizeNumber" function you have to insert a line like "load numbers.normalizeNumber" before calling it.
+It will automatically source the corresponding function file from "pool" directory.
+   "unload" allows you the way to get rid of all bashlib functions loaded, so they bacome unavailable.

 ## Specs
 * The following Operating Systems are supported:
    * CentOS 5.5 or above